top of page

 Fall Black Bear Hunting

-The Fall Black Bear Hunting season begins on the 1st of September until they den up in November.
-Barela Outfitters will only hunt them in the fall while we are hunting mountain goats as a combination hunt.
-Usually, clients will purchase a Fall Black Bear tag to accompany their Mountain Goat hunt.
+Fall Black Bear Hunting season begins September 1st until they den up in November.
+We offer combination hunts in the fall with mountain goats.
+Clients can purchase a Fall Black Bear tag to accompany their Mountain Goat hunt.

 • Spring Black Bear Hunt Combination Glacier Bear Hunt (April-May 15th only)